open-dynaMIX/raiseorlaunch/README.rst

 workspace\_auto\_back\_and\_forth (if enabled) remains functional.

-You can specify a window class, instance and/or title.
+You can specify a regex for window class, instance and/or title.

 raiseorlaunch is intended to be used with i3-shortcuts.